 Travel: Direct flights from major UK airports SKY SCANNER

-Atlantic Charters Racing will once again be campaigning our 2 Pronavia 38s “Seawolf”and Bongani alongside our Beneteau 40.7 and First 40 in this years Rolex Middle Sea Race.
+Atlantic Charters Racing will once again be campaigning our Pronavia 38 Bongani in this years 50th anniversary of the Rolex Middle Sea Race.

 Once past Lampedusa the fleet turns northeast on the final leg towards the South Comino Channel, separating Malta from Gozo and the finish at Marsamxett Harbour.
 En route the crews take in an amazing diversity of landscape and sea conditions, all of which combine to create the attraction and challenge of the race.

-Atlantic Charters finished Second in ORC class and Third in IRC class 2014, this year we aim to win.
-We are limiting the places to 8 people for this years Rolex Middle Sea race, plus one skipper and professional first mate on each of our 4 yachts.
-On arrival in Malta, the Middle Sea Race team will train for five days, starting from Monday 16th October, tuning their skills and building a strong working team before the start of the Middle Sea Race on the 21st of October 2017.
-Four to six days of full on yacht racing follow, battling the international list of competitors, tricky winds and racing past live volcanoes and circumnavigating the mystical island of Sicily, to return to Valletta Grand Harbour Malta for the finish..
+Atlantic Charters finished Second in ORC class and Third in IRC class 2014, 4th in 2018, this year we aim to win.
+We are limiting the places to 8 people for this years Rolex Middle Sea race, plus one skipper and professional first mate on each of our 2 yachts.
+On arrival in Malta, the Middle Sea Race team will train for five days, starting from Monday 12th October, tuning their skills and building a strong working team before the start of the Middle Sea Race on the 17th of October 2020.
+Four to six days of full on yacht racing follow, battling the international list of competitors, tricky winds and racing past live volcanoes and circumnavigating the mystical island of Sicily, to return to Marsamxett Harbour, Malta for the finish..